IELTS Speaking topic - Health and well-being #2 - EngExam.info

 What are some of the most important factors that contribute to a high quality of life?

 When you think of such matters, a sense of security and community come to mind first.
 If you are surrounded by like-minded people, you start feeling like you truly belong to the place, you feel one with it.
-Similarly, when you sense no possible threat, either physical or psychological, your minds shifts gear and focuses on higher things.
+Similarly, when you sense no possible threat, either physical or psychological, your mind shifts gears and focuses on higher things.
 Secondly, it’s healthcare quality and availability.
-It makes sense for this aspect to take priority, but I tend to think fitting in and feeling comfortable in your own skin is more important short-term, whereas staying healthy is a more of a long-term arrangement.
+It makes sense for this aspect to take priority, but I tend to think fitting in and feeling comfortable in your own skin is more important in the short-term, whereas staying healthy is more of a long-term arrangement.
 Finally, it’s education, again, in no particular order.
-By education I don’t mean practical things but rather a fundamental knowledge that gives you better understanding of the world around you and how it works.
-These three things combined make up for the bulk of the eerie concept we refer to as “quality of life”.
+By education, I don’t mean practical things but rather fundamental knowledge that gives you a better understanding of the world around you and how it works.
+These three things combined make up the bulk of the eerie concept we refer to as “quality of life”.

-Is high income necessary to have good quality of life?
+Is a high income necessary to enjoy life?
 Why or why not?

-Many thing that constitute quality of life come at a price.
-Healthcare, education and of course accommodation can all get very pricey indeed.
-Some, if not all of it can be acquired through government programs such as grants, subsidies and many others.
-These take some effort, knowledge of how things work and ultimately, they never last.
-It does seem that money is the easier way out, but how easy to get the required sum is a whole different question.
-The answer therefore is quite straightforward – money does indeed seem to be a prerequisite for better quality of life, all other things being equal.
+Many things that constitute quality of life come at a price.
+Healthcare, education and, of course, accommodation can all get very pricey indeed.
+Some, if not all of it, can be acquired through government programmes such as grants, subsidies, and many others.
+These take some effort and knowledge of how things work and ultimately, they never last.
+It does seem that money is the easier way out, but how easy it is to get the required sum is a whole different question.
+The answer therefore is quite straightforward: money does indeed seem to be a prerequisite for a better quality of life, all other things being equal.

 Are there any specific areas or regions in the world that are known for living happier lives?
-If so, what are they and would could be the reason people are happier there?
+If so, what are they, and what could be the reason people are happier there?

-Scandinavian countries like Denmark, Sweden and Norway always lead the these happiness charts.
-Naturally, happiness is difficult to quantify, so a number of metrics has to be used to get a clearer picture.
-Parameters like gross domestic product, access to quality healthcare, corruption and life expectancy are one of the main ones when calculating the happiness index.
-Many people believe that weather and climate are serious contributor to one’s mood and well-being.
+Scandinavian countries like Denmark, Sweden and Norway always lead these happiness charts.
+Naturally, happiness is difficult to quantify, so a number of metrics have to be used to get a clearer picture.
+Parameters like gross domestic product, access to quality healthcare, corruption and life expectancy are some of the main ones when calculating the happiness index.
+Many people believe that weather and climate are serious contributors to one’s mood and well-being.
 Interestingly enough, this index does not factor it in.
 Maybe if it did, the results would be skewed towards territories with mild equatorial or warm continental climates, so they didn’t include it for that very reason.
-All things considered, it makes perfect sense for people who make enough money to afford things, have easy access to professional healthcare and live longer.
+All things considered, it makes perfect sense for people who make enough money to afford things, have easy access to professional healthcare, and live longer.